jointakahe/jointakahe/content/guides/custom-domains.md

 So you want to point a custom domain at takahe.social?
 Great!
 Before you start, you need to understand a few things:

-* Custom domains are limited and available by request only.
-Email contact@jointakahe.org to request one; we may or may not have capacity.
-  Each custom domain is administrative and operational overhead for us.
+* Custom domains are limited to only our [Featured Supporter Patreon Tier](https://www.patreon.com/takahe) or higher, or those who donate an equivalent monthly amount via direct invoice (email contact@jointakahe.org for information about that option).

 * Once you make accounts (identities) on your custom domain, you will not be able to move them away from takahe.social until we implement the move